 Dear Students and Parents:

 It remains our conviction that reading represents the richest path to a full education and that the educated man continues to read throughout his life.
-Our hope is that reading becomes a common practice in your home and that you discuss works of literature together.
+Our hope is that reading becomes a common practice in your home and that you discuss works together.
 In addition, the reading skills and vocabulary measured by national tests develop most naturally and easily in the person who reads habitually.
-Summer with its free time provides an opportunity for families to read and to enjoy books.
+Summer, with its free time, provides an excellent opportunity for families to read and to enjoy books.
 I hope this will be the case in your home.

 Tyler W. Orf